 Preparing for the Technical Interview and Things to Keep in Mind

 - Get a good night’s rest.
 Eat a healthy dinner and get to bed at a reasonable time.
 Don’t watch or read anything stressful that might stir up your emotions or get your mind racing that evening.
-If possible, schedule things with your family so that you can wake up whenever you do and not have to do so when your alarm goes off.
+If possible, schedule things with your family so that you can wake up naturally after your body has had enough sleep.

-- Ask questions and ensure you know the requirements for an algorithm you need to solve:
+- Ask questions and ensure you know the requirements for what you are asked to solve:

-- Ensure that you completely understand the question, or the problem that you are asked to solve.
-Sometimes problems are presented that are purposefully vague and are designed to see if you are thinking through all of the details and information that you will need to solve said problem.
+- Ensure that you completely understandthe problem that you are asked to solve.
+Sometimes problems are presented that are purposefully vague and are designed to see if you are thinking through all of the details and the interviewer wants to see what kind of clarifying questions you will ask.

-- For algorithm problems look at all of the test cases provided and the expected answers to ensure you understand the requirements and if not absolutely clear ask.
+- For algorithm problems look at all of the test cases provided and the expected answers to ensure you understand the requirements and if it is not absolutely clear, ask questions.